Game Localization Master Class

 Session 1 Introduction to Game Localization: history, key terms, types of games, types of content

 Session 2 Translating vs Localizing Video Games: in-depth look at type of texts, the role of transcreation and creativity, culturalization, tools

 Session 3 Phases of Video Game Localization: from pre-production, through quality assurance, all the way to localization sign-off and launch

 Monday, March 15, 6:00 pm CET

 Session 4 Stakeholders, Roles, Challenges: internal departments vs. externalization to service providers, challenges and best practices throughout the process

 Sharing Your Experiences, Issues, and Questions

-Each session of the Game Localization Master Class will last one hour, although the Q+A at the end of a session may last slightly longer as the instructor endeavors to answer all questions.
+Each session of the Game Localization Master Class will last 75 minutes, although the Q+A at the end of a session may last slightly longer as the instructor endeavors to answer all questions.